rcosta358/liquidjava-tutorial/README.md

 In the constructor, we specify that after it is called, the ghost variable `size` will be equal to `0`.
 This is optional since its default value is already zero, but it helps us understand this example.
 Then, in the `add` method, we specify that it can be called in any state (since we don't specify a `from` state), and that after it is called, the `size` ghost variable will be incremented by one — the new size will be equal to the old size plus one (`old` is a special keyword that refers to the previous state of the object, so calling `size(old(this))` gets the value of `size` before the method was called).
 Finally, in the `get` method, we specify that the index parameter must be non-negative and less than the current size of the list, therefore preventing out-of-bounds errors.

-The state transitions are represented by the following DFA:

 > Open [ArrayListExample.java](./src/main/java/com/tutorial/part4/ArrayListExample.java).

 Here, we can see a simple usage of the refined `ArrayList` class.
 If you uncomment line 11, LiquidJava will report an error, since we are trying to access an index that is out of bounds!

 #### Exercise

 Let's do the same but for the `Stack` class.
+You may find it useful to look at the previous example for reference.

 > Open [StackRefinements.java](./src/main/java/com/tutorial/part4/exercise/StackRefinements.java).
 Your task is to refine the `Stack` class by replacing the `"true"` refinements with the appropriate ones to ensure the correct behavior of the `push`, `pop` and `peek` methods, using the `count` ghost variable to keep track of the number of elements in the stack, and not allow incorrect uses of these methods — popping or peeking from an empty stack.